What is Mobile Home Insurance?

-- Proximity to fire department or police department
+- Proximity to the fire department or police department

 What’s The Difference Between Home Insurance and Mobile Home Insurance?

-Mobile home insurance and home insurance are, in essence, the same type of insurance except for the major structural dwelling differences in which each policy covers.
-Mobile homes tend to pose more risks because they aren’t attached to any foundation, are more susceptible to fire, wind, or broken pipes, and sometimes are a higher target for theft or vandalism.
-However, mobile homes tend to hold less value than traditionally built homes; therefore, that alone helps offset any risk-related insurance costs.
+Mobile and home insurance are the same types of insurance except for the significant structural dwelling differences each policy covers.
+Mobile homes pose more risks because they aren’t attached to any foundation, are more susceptible to fire, wind, or broken pipes, and sometimes are a higher target for theft or vandalism.
+However, mobile homes tend to hold less value than traditionally built homes, which helps offset risk-related insurance costs.

-Though subtle, these significant differences between a standard and mobile home are why mobile homes are insured entirely different from a constructed house.
+Though subtle, these significant differences between a traditional and mobile home are why mobile homes are insured entirely differently from a constructed house.